 Policyholder deposits in deposit-type contracts: The fair value for policyholder deposits deposit-type insurance contracts (accumulation annuities) is calculated using a discounted cash flow approach.
 Cash flows are projected using actuarial assumptions and discounted to the valuation date using risk-free rates adjusted for credit risk and the nonperformance risk of the liabilities.

 Note 4.
 Fair Value Measurements (continued)

-The estimated fair values of the Company's financial assets and liabilities at December 31 are as follows:
+The estimated fair values of the Company's financial assets and liabilities, measured on a non-recurring basis, at December 31 are as follows: